oscar-system/oscar-website/meetings/2022-10/program.md

 - all morning starting from : help installing Julia, Oscar ([see also here](../prepare))
 - 13:00: Welcome
 - 13:05: Presentation *"Introduction to Oscar"*
-- 14:15: Hands-on session *"Julia and Oscar"*
+- 14:15: Hands-on session *"Julia and Oscar"* (with an opportunity to get help installing OSCAR)
 - 15:00: Coffee break with "Quantum Cake" *(entrance lobby of building E2 4)*
-- 16:00: "Kolloquiums-Talk" Work and/or problem session
+- 16:00: More hands-on
+    (there is also a physics colloquium talk for those interested)

 ### Tuesday

 - 09:00: First talk *"Computing Optimal Quantum Measurements: The SIC-POVM problem"* by [Markus Grassl](http://www.markus-grassl.de)
 - 10:20: Coffee break
-- 10:40: Hand-on session
+- 10:40: Hand-on session for the first talk
 - 12:10: lunch
 - 13:30: Work and problem session
 - 15:00: Coffee break